-- A family education benefit that pays a specified amount for college expenses when the child of a covered person dies - Monetary incentives for people to seek screening for illnesses like cancer and heart disease on a regular basis.
-Screening encourages early diagnosis, which results in more favorable longterm health outcomes and lower total healthcare costs - A return of premium benefit, which returns premiums to the policyholder less any claims payments made, after a specified period of time.
-These policies can encourage a more responsible long-term approach to a family's financial needs
+- A family education benefit that pays a specified amount for college expenses when the child of a covered person dies. - Monetary incentives for people to seek screening for illnesses like cancer and heart disease on a regular basis.
+Screening encourages early diagnosis, which results in more favorable long-term health outcomes and lower total healthcare costs. - A provision for funds that can be used to meet a family's needs that may not be covered by their primary insurance, including paying for time off from work to help a loved one or paying for respite care. - Assistance to help pay for the costs of a family member to travel with a sick or injured spouse or child when specialized out-of-town care is necessary. - A return of premium benefit, which returns premiums to the policyholder less any claims payments made, after a specified period of time.
+These policies can encourage a more responsible long-term approach to a family's financial needs.